 Two years into being part of the UC School of Engineering, the DCC UC is its ninth Department, with a faculty of eleven academics that include Álvaro Campos, Miguel Nussbaum, Ignacio Casas, Javier Pinto, David Fuller and Yadran Eterovic.
-This team, that initially occupied two offices on the third floor of the Raúl Devés building, was responsible for creating the Bachelor’s degree in Computer Science, of the UC Faculty of Mathematics, the Degree in Industrial Civil Engineering, and the Diploma in Computer Engineering, of the UC School of Engineering.
+This team was responsible for creating the Bachelor’s degree in Computer Science, of the UC Faculty of Mathematics, the Degree in Industrial Civil Engineering, and the Diploma in Computer Engineering, of the UC School of Engineering.

-From 1983 and during the next twelve years, many DCC UC faculty members traveled abroad to do postgraduate degrees at universities in the U.S.A., Canada, England and Switzerland.
+From 1983 and during the next twelve years, many DCC UC faculty members traveled abroad to do postgraduate degrees at universities around the world.
 The professors that stayed in Chile were in charge of research, teaching and continuing education programs.
-It is worth highlighting that during the first years of the Department the latter resulted in the creation of the Eccompuc Training Center and the INGES Diploma (Postgraduate Degree in Computer Management), still taught in the evenings at the DCC UC.

 During the 1990s, the group of department professors that had studied abroad takes on the task of addressing areas of non-traditional knowledge in computer science.
 This search, related to the international development of computing and the needs and opportunities that it presented in Chile’s technological development, gave rise to a new way of looking at this discipline in three specific areas: Computer Science, Software Engineering and Information Systems.